 (a) respects the nature and AO3.2 N/A R3.2 Not Applicable (b) density of surrounding land use; is complementary and subordinate to the rural and natural landscape values of the area; and is commensurate to the scale and frontage of the site.
 Residential density does not exceed two dwellings per lot and development is for: (a) a secondary dwelling; or (b) Caretaker's accommodation and includes building work or minor building work with a maximum gross floor area of 100m2; or (c) Rural worker's accommodation.
 Development for a dwelling / Dwelling House is not proposed.
-For a ssessable development I Site cover PO4 AO4 Complies with PO R4 Performance Solution (no Acceptable Outcome prescribed) makes efficient use of No acceptable outcome is provided.
-Development is proposed on a cleared part of the site, which is within proximity to existing amenities and services.
-Development therefore makes efficient use of the land.
-The low-profile nature of the proposed tented camps provides for (b) land; is consistent with the bulk and scale of buildings in the surrounding area; and the appropriate balance of built and natural features.
-Development therefore complies with PO4. (c) appropriately balances built and natural features.
+For a assessable development accommodation. cover PO4 A04 Complies with PO R4 Performance Solution (no Acceptable Outcome prescribed) occu that • No acceptable outcome is provided.
+No Building Work is proposed. (a) makes efficient use of land; (b) is consistent with the bulk and scale of buildings in the surrounding area; and appropriately balances built and natural